seghil/OpenCavity/opencavity/Docs/tutorial9.rst

      y>0 , \phi=\frac{1 2\pi}{4} \\
      y=0 , \phi=2\pi

-In third case (x=y=0) we have a singular point(the phase is not defined) but let's juste take 2 \pi), it is important to note that the mask phase we are making acts as a phase plate (add a certain amount to the beam phase) so just as we have seen with lenses its function takes the form :math:`exp(j\times phase(x,y))`.
+In third case (x=y=0) we have a singular point(the phase is not defined) but let's just take 2 \pi), it is important to note that the mask phase we are making acts as a phase plate (add a certain amount to the beam phase) so just as we have seen with lenses its function takes the form :math:`exp(j\times phase(x,y))`.
 Indeed, in numerical python ``np`` we can use ``arctan2(y,x)`` an element-wise arc tangent function that choose the quadrant correctly.